172 days ago

 Natasha from Ashhurst - Pohangina

-Come and learn about weaving, enjoy demonstrations and even make your own cute and colourful mug rug to take home for free.
+Join me in my Ashhurst studio next Sunday, the 4th of January, for the Slow Woven Textile Studio monthly open day.
+You can learn about weaving, enjoy demonstrations and even weave your own cute and colourful mug rug to take home for free.

-84 Glenburn Road (off Napier Rd), Ashhurst.
+84 Glenburn Road, (off Napier Rd) Ashhurst.

 More details can be found here: www.slowwoven.co.nz...